nxtfsm/demo_helloJestTDD/tutorials/tutorial_topicIntro.md

 function stepAdd(number, step) { return number + (number + step) }
 ```

-and
+and this time you'd

 ```javascript
 expect( stepAdd(1, 2) ).toEqual(4)
 ```

 Still.
 This is counting on your fingers stuff, so why do the extra work?
 After all, good programmers are *supposed* to be lazy.
-But it's lazy on our terms, so let's clear up a little of why it's a commonly held truth that a good programmer is lazy.
+But it's lazy on our terms, so let's clear up a little of why we call laziness a virtue of a great programmer.

 ![no gif? inconceivable!](./assets/youKeepUsingThatWord.gif)